 Finally, if we divide this by $n$ and take the limit $n\to\infty$ [see \eref{e:61}], we get $\ima\pde\|\psi\|/\pde t=0$.

-Up to now, the shift function $\mu_t$ in the approximated $\hat{p}_{\phi}$ operator is an arbitrary function of time.
-At the mathematical level the situation is analogous to the one in the loop quantization of the geometry (see \cite{abl-lqc}), where the fiducial holonomy length could be an arbitrary function on the phase space).
+Up to now, the time-dependent shift parameter $\mu_t$ in the approximated $\hat{p}_{\phi}$ operator has been arbitrary.
+At the mathematical level the situation is analogous to the one in the loop quantization of the geometry (see \cite{abl-lqc}), where the fiducial holonomy length could be an arbitrary function on the phase space.
 There, however, the physical consistency requirements restricted the possible choices to just one class of functions \cite{cs-con}.
 We expect that the same situation occurs in our model.
 To show that this expectation is indeed realized let us recall the following facts.

 The particular moment of the universe's evolution can be represented by various points on the phase space corresponding to different choices of the regulator cell.
 Furthermore, once we ask about the locally measurable properties of the universe (observables) at this moment, there has to exist their nontrivial limit as we remove the regulator.